 This is the third in a series of three-year courses for the Health Professions Career and Technical Education program.
-The topics covered in this course are directly related to specific career pathways including: Dental Assistant Skills, Laboratory Assistant Skills, Medical Assistant Skills, Nurse Assistant Skills, Physical Therapy Skills, Business and Accounting Skills.
-Preparing for the World of Work is also presented which includes cover letters, developing a resume, completing job application forms, job interviewing skills, determining net income and calculating/balancing a budget. \Health Care Provider CPR and First Aid certification will be available during this course.
+The topics covered in this course are directly related to specific career pathways including: Dental Assistant Skills, Laboratory Assistant Skills, Medical Assistant Skills, Nurse Assistant Skills, Physical Therapy Skills, and Business and Accounting Skills.
+Preparing for the World of Work is also presented which includes cover letters, developing a resume, completing job application forms, job interviewing skills, determining net income and calculating/balancing a budget.
+OSHA 10-Hour General Industry (Health Care) Certification and AHA Health Care Provider CPR Certification will be available during this course.

-Prerequisite: Anatomy and Physiology and Successful completion of Levels I and II Health Professions production, landscaping, hard-scaping and floral design.
+Prerequisite: Anatomy and Physiology and Successful completion of Levels I and II Health Professions